unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 The following three filters are applied to the default portal:

 * First filter: allows the user to sort by employee type.
 In the default portal, the only current option is to filter by thousands of employees.
-* Second filter: allows the user to filter between 3 industry types.
+* Second filter: allows the user to filter between the 3 industry types.
 In the case above, all industry groups are selected.
 * Third filter: allows the user to filter by a specific industry.
 In the default instance, all industries are selected.

-Here, you can explore the complete dataset for employee compensation by industry in Iowa:
+Here, you can explore the complete dataset for employment by industry in Iowa:

 [![](Images/button.png)](https://apps.axibase.com/chartlab/1ac33603)

 Let us know take a look at specific metrics in the **Iowa Seasonally Adjusted Non-Farm Employment by Month and Industry** dataset.
-As with the employee compensation dataset that we looked at earlier, let us filter for the **Construction** and **Manufacturing** metrics and see how the behaviors of the 2 datasets compare.
+As with the total statewide employee compensation dataset that we looked at earlier, let us filter for the **Construction** and **Manufacturing** metrics and see how the behaviors of the 2 datasets compare.
 Below are images of the
 **Construction** and **Manufacturing** metrics, respectively.